Ten joyful years of online content creation

 8. Quality over quantity and less is more

 We’re all part of a moment in time and history, and thanks to the cameras on our phones, many of us are capturing our everyday lives more than we’ve ever done before.
 It’s strange to think that in over 100 years’ time none of us will be here.
-I’m sure people will look back at the stuff we created and coin it as a movement.
+I’m sure people will look back at the stuff we created and shared and coin it as a movement.
 There will always be overlaps and similarities as we move through life seeing the same things and experiencing similar ups and downs.
 I take strength from being a small piece in the bigger picture, and I feel beautifully connected to the creative souls I’m sharing the online space with.

 10. Enjoy spending time offline